 Francisco Solares-Larrave, Ph.D., University of Illinois, associate professor

-Tharaphi Than, Ph.D., University of London, assistant professor
+Tharaphi Than, Ph.D., University of London, associate professor

 Kanjana H. Thepboriruk, Ph.D., University of Hawaiʻi, assistant professor